PankajSre/MyApp/README.md

 # MyApp
-This is Cross Platfoerm App
+##This is Cross Platfoerm App

+##This App contains Infromation about the Cordova Application